RDCbum/RH_demo/docs/core/ASSUMPTIONS_LEDGER.md

 - C: uniform RMS tail control (Theorem C in `arxiv_submission/ERURH_Conditional_Proof.tex`), used to discharge A2-tail for the legacy window-free route.

 ## Analytic gap (Route B)
+Two alternative bridges are maintained: the fixed-window bridge (main route) and the Buchstab bridge (experimental route).
+Only one is required for a complete Route B chain.
 - explicit hypothesis `ERURH.Alpha.ModeThresholdControlOnCtxRealWindowFamily`
   (`lean/formal_proofs/ERURH/Alpha/ModeToRMSMode_WindowBridge_Legacy.lean:34`; paper Assumption
   `assm:threshold-control` in `arxiv_submission/ERURH_Conditional_Proof.tex`).
 This states that the